Meet the curious chimps!

 Chimpanzees are classified as an endangered species with approximately 150,000 to 300,000 chimps remaining in the wild.
 Chimpanzees face many threats in the wild.
 The major threat is habitat loss due to logging, mining, palm oil plantations and population growth.
 Chimpanzees are also hunted for the bushmeat trade, where Chimpanzee meat and body parts can be sold on the black market for high profits.

 Chimpanzees are also captured for the illegal wildlife trade, where young chimps are sold as pets for entertainment.
 Due to the genetic similarity between Chimpanzees and humans, Chimpanzees are highly susceptible to human disease.
 As human population swells disease such as Ebola, polio and even the human flu can have a devastating impact on entire Chimpanzee communities.

-Zoos SA supports Chimpanzee conservation projects in Africa through raising awareness at zoo keeper talks, Behind the Scenes Animal Experiences and through community campaigns.
+Zoos SA supports Chimpanzee conservation projects in Africa through raising awareness at keeper talks, Animal Experiences and through community campaigns.
 We also provide conservation support and funds to both the Tacugama Chimpanzee Sanctuary and the Jane Goodall Institute Tchimpounga Sanctuary in Africa.

 Love chimps?
-Join our troop and ensure Chimpanzees stay a swing ahead of extinction!
+Join the troop and ensure Chimpanzees stay a swing ahead of extinction!
 There are many ways you can help support these inquisitive creatures.